pradeeka7/lorawan-stack-docs/doc/content/getting-started/migrating/device-json.md

 ---
-title: "Create JSON file to be imported"
+title: "Importable JSON File Reference"
 description: ""
-weight: 70
+weight: 5
 ---

 {{% tts %}} allows you to import devices from other networks using a JSON file describing those devices.
 Devices imported this way can be migrated without the need for a rejoin.